-The Ombudsman provides a free, independent and impartial service for handling complaints about public service providers in Northern Ireland.
-These include government departments and agencies, Councils, public housing providers and Health and Social Care Trusts.
+We provide a free, independent and impartial service for handling complaints about public service providers in Northern Ireland.
+These include government departments and agencies, councils, public housing providers and Health and Social Care Trusts.

 A list of the organisations within our remit is on our website.